celo-org/celo-monorepo/packages/docs/operations-manual/key-management/detailed.md

 # Detailed Description of Celo Account Roles

-This page provides a detailed description of the various account rolese found in the Celo protocol, as well as small examples of how to designate and account as playing a particular role.
+This page provides a detailed description of the various account roles found in the Celo protocol, as well as small examples of how to designate and account as playing a particular role.

 ## Celo Accounts